 When it came to talking to single guys my age I panicked

 The second story is to do with my education.
 At 28 I had my own house, my own business, and was training to be a fully licensed counsellor.
-One of the main issues I was dealing with as a counsellor was anxiety, but I realised that I suffered with anxiety too!
+One of the main issues I was dealing with as a counsellor was anxiety, but I realised that I suffered from anxiety too!

 When it came to talking to single guys my age I panicked.
 I was fine with other guys, but when it came to single guys my age I would avoid eye contact and be really shy.
 So I started to explore why this was.
 I was my own guinea pig.